architjoshi-db/arcion-docs/content/docs/tutorials/cloudsql-postgres-to-bigquery.md

 For more information, see [Set a default region and zone](https://cloud.google.com/compute/docs/gcloud-compute#set_default_zone_and_region_in_your_local_client).

+## Step 1: Set up Tau T2A virtual machine instance
+Tau T2A virtual machines (VMs) in the `us-central1` region are available for a free trial until March 31, 2024.
+For more information, see [Tau T2A free trial](https://cloud.google.com/compute/docs/instances/create-arm-vm-instance#t2afreetrial).

-### Set up authentication for VM instance
+Follow these steps to set up the T2A VM instance for this tutorial.

-This tutorial uses the [Tau T2A Compute Engine virtual machine (VM)](https://cloud.google.com/compute/docs/instances/arm-on-compute).
+### Authentication and required permissions
 To authenticate to the VM instance, you use the credentials of the service account attached to the VM instance.
 You must also grant the following roles to your Google account to create and manage the VM instances:

 - [`roles/compute.admin`](https://cloud.google.com/iam/docs/understanding-roles#predefined_roles)
 - [`roles/iam.serviceAccountUser`](https://cloud.google.com/iam/docs/service-account-permissions#user-role)

 Ask your Google Cloud admin to grant you the roles.
 If you are the admin, then follow these steps.
 Make sure you switch back to your service account after completing these steps:

 1. Grant full control of all Compute Engine resources for the T2A VMs:

     ```sh